myTerminal/book-summaries/mastering-creativity-_-james-clear.md

 ## How Creative Geniuses Come Up With Great Ideas

-*The Book Thief* is a book by Markus Zusak has stayed on the New York Times best-seller list for over 230 weeks, selling 8 million copies, was translated into 40 languages and a few years later the a movie was made based on the book.
+*The Book Thief* is a book by Markus Zusak has stayed on the New York Times best-seller list for over 230 weeks, selling 8 million copies, was translated into 40 languages and a few years later a movie was made based on the book.
 The author wrote the book about 200 times before he could call it complete.
-In an interview he said, "In three years, I must have failed over a thousand times, but each failure brought me close to what I need to write, and for that, I'm grateful."
+In an interview, he said, "In three years, I must have failed over a thousand times, but each failure brought me close to what I need to write, and for that, I'm grateful."

 ### The Simple Secret to Having Good Luck